Find Grad Schools

 Master’s Degrees in Health Professions

 There are 1,259 schools in the United States where you can get your master's degree in health professions.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 34% were students from underrepresented racial-ethnic groups.
-Also, 3.0% of health professions graduates were international students.
+This degree is more popular with female students, and about 36% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 2.8% of health professions graduates were international students.

 Education Levels of Health Professions Majors

-During the 2020-2021 academic year, 144,198 students earned their master's degree in health professions.
+During the most recent year for which data is available, 148,904 people earned their master's degree in health professions.
 This makes it the 3rd most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in health professions at each degree level.